 In fact, many of the pages and videos we’ve viewed in preparing for this article emphasised working with a teacher first, and then branching out on your own!

-So, instead of combing the Internet for drum lessons London or Manchester, why not work with Superprof drum teachers?
+So, instead of combing the Internet for drum classes in Pune, why not work with Superprof drum teachers?

 With that being said, let us now investigate some of the best websites and most useful online tutorials for learning how to play the drums.